Domes of Destruction

 “ASTER is the only instrument on the Terra satellite that was designed to look at land processes involving small-scale surface change,” Ramsey said.
 “One of its channels actually looks off in a different direction, so it images the same ground point from two different angles.
 This allows us to make 3D digital elevation models of the Earth’s surface.
 What I hope to do is use ASTER in the ‘zoom lens’ mode, so that after initial eruptions are detected by other observatory programs, we can then schedule ASTER data to get detailed, high-resolution scenes.”

 Ramsey and his colleagues work with the Alaska Volcano Observatory (AVO) to regularly monitor volcanoes in the Aleutian region, as well as all of the Kamchatka Peninsula volcanoes in Russia.
-“These are all very dangerous to aircraft, because when they erupt — the plumes head straight out over the Pacific,” Ramsey said.ASTER data, available from NASA’s Land Processes Distributed Active Archive Center, located at the U.S. Geological Survey EROS Data Center, has already proven its potential value, during an eruptive phase of Bezymianny Volcano that occurred between June and December 2000.
+“These are all very dangerous to aircraft, because when they erupt — the plumes head straight out over the Pacific,” Ramsey said.ASTER data, available from NASA’s Land Processes Distributed Active Archive Center (LP DAAC), located at the U.S. Geological Survey EROS Data Center, has already proven its potential value, during an eruptive phase of Bezymianny Volcano that occurred between June and December 2000.
 “There were some periods when AVO saw no activity, because the thermal anomaly was too small to be captured in an image.
 But ASTER detected the hot spot, pyroclastic flows, and debris flows coming off the dome,” Ramsey said.
 “So we were able to map a lot more detail than AVO could.”

 “We’re looking at how well we can use ASTER to monitor a volcanic dome surface, including temperature, chemistry, and texture, over a period of six months to a year.
 If we can predict upcoming eruptions, we can help mitigate potential hazards to people living below the volcano.”